Federal officials recommend that airlines inspect door plugs on some older Boeing jets as well - The Boston Globe

 Advertisement

-“We fully support the FAA and our customers in this action,” a Boeing spokeswoman said in a statement Monday.
+“We fully support the FAA and our customers in this action,” a Boeing spokesperson said in a statement Monday.

 Alaska said Monday that it began inspecting its 737-900ERs “several days ago” and has turned up no issues.
 The Seattle-based airline, which has canceled hundreds of flights because of the Max 9 grounding, said it expects no disruption from the inspections of its 737-900ERs.